Red-Folder/RedFolder.xUnit.IntegrationFact/README.md

 However, I wanted to avoid any situation in which a one developer could accidently enable it for another developer (for example, if I'd used app.config setting which could have been checked into source control and then propogated to all in the team).

 I may look at enabling via some other method dependant on feedback.

+## Related Projects
+If you're working with SpecFlow, have a look at my RedFolder.xUnit.IntegrationFact.SpecFlow package.
+This will automatically generate SpecFlow tests with the IntegrationFact rather than the standard xUnit Fact.

 ## Know issues
 Disabled Integration tests will still show in Resharper.
 I believe this to be a problem with Resharper and how it discovered xUnit tests - see https://github.com/Red-Folder/RedFolder.xUnit.IntegrationFact/issues/1